 World of Color- make sure you get fast pass earlier in day for show!

-Tip #1: know where the Baby Care Centers are Located.
+Tip #1: Know where the Baby Care Centers are Located.

 Both parks offer the Baby Care Centers & they are equipped with changing tables, areas to nurse, a sink, microwave to heat up food and lounge areas.
-You are able to buy back necessities here as well.
+You are able to buy baby necessities here as well.
 Location details below.

 Disneyland: At the end of Main Street, next to First Aid.